Tam Dalyell of the Binns

 Arms of Dalyell of the Binns, matriculated in 1685: Sable a naked man his arms extended au naturel, on a canton argent a sword and pistol disposed in saltire proper.

-Sir Thomas Dalyell of The Binns, 1st Baronet (1615–1685) was a Scottish Royalist general in the Wars of the Three Kingdoms, also known by the soubriquets "Bluidy Tam" and "The Muscovite De'il".
+General Sir Thomas Dalyell, 1st Baronet (1615–1685), better known as Tam Dalyell of the Binns, was a Scottish army officer who served in the Huguenot rebellions, Russo–Polish War of 1654–1667 and Wars of the Three Kingdoms.
+He was also known by the soubriquets "Bluidy Tam" and "The Muscovite De'il".